Toric Einstein 4-manifolds with nonnegative sectional curvature: Dirichlet eigenfunctions as orbit volume Dirichlet eigenfunctions as orbit volume

 Now we restrict our attention to geometrically polar actions.
 In this case, the horizontal distribution is integrable, and the integral submanifolds give totally geodesic embeddings of $\Sigma$ into $M$.
-We first analyze the restrictions imposed by the Einstein equations over the interior of $\Sigma$, i.e. the quotient of the principal stratum.
-From Gauss's equation, we get
+What we need are the following consequences of the Einstein equation.
+These results can be found in either \cite{Da06} or the author's thesis.
+Let $B_X(V_i,V_j):=-\metric{\nabla_{X}V_i}{V_j}$ denote the second fundamental form of the orbit, and $H:=g^{ij}_\Omega\nabla_{V_i}V_j$ denote the mean curvature.
+We use $\phi$ to denote the orbit volume as a function on the orbit space.
+We shall use $\Delta_\Sigma, \text{Hess}_\Sigma$ to denote the Laplacian and Hessian operators induced by the metric on the orbit space.
+We have the following curvature expressions for the Ricci curvature and scalar curvature for a metric invariant under a geometrically polar $T^2$-action: